 How to Uninstall XCode

 Update: Our readers pointed out that Xcode 4.3 simplifies this process considerably by bundling Xcode into a single application.
 Therefore, this guide is most relevant to older versions.
-XCode 4.3 and later should be able to uninstall like any other Mac app.
-Thanks Mike & Peter!
+XCode 4.3 and later versions should be able to uninstall like any other Mac app, whereas older versions of XCode require the manual process outlined below.

 This will remove everything pertaining to Xcode from a Mac: